camatcode/ex_ftp/README.md

 Each authenticator is referenced in the `ex_ftp` config under the `authenticator` key.

-Additionally, many require an additional map under `authenticator_config`.
+Additionally, many require a map under `authenticator_config`.

 -------